Toi me Te Hoahoa

 Art and Design

 Design skills are essential for New Zealand's economic and cultural future.
-Our Art and Design programmes will give you the skills you need to build a career in this exciting and diverse field.
+Our highly practical art and design programmes will give you the skills and knowledge needed to build a career in the creative industries.

 We have Art and Design facilities at our Christchurch City and Timaru campuses.

 Along with valuable work experience and intern opportunities, our relationships with industry mean we can respond quickly to marketplace demands.
 This ensures you graduate with exactly the skills employers tell us they need.
 Ara graduates are popular with employers because they have a reputation for being highly skilled, industry-ready and keen to contribute their creative energy and ideas from day one.

 Our Art and Design facilities are exceptional and we’ve developed impressive, purpose-built environments to enhance your learning.

 As an Art and Design student you’ll have access to advanced digital and multimedia technologies in our Mac studios which feature the full Creative Suite from Adobe and the latest Cinema 4D design programme.
 The Bachelor of Design (Motion Design) is the only degree programme in New Zealand to be using Cinema 4D for modelling, animating, lighting, texturing and rendering.